Introduction to Psychology Instructor:

 WRITING ASSIGNMENTS: There

-be a minimum of four writing assignments involving extra credit and/or class
+be a minimum of four writing assignments involving extra credit.
+These are to

-corresponding exam.
-These assignments may vary and the Instructor will announce
+assignments may vary and the Instructor will announce topic during class

 ADDITIONAL EXTRA CREDIT: There